elixir-lang/elixir-lang.github.com/_posts/2020-06-23-growing-with-elixir-at-brex.markdown

 tags: fintech phoenix grpc
 ---

 *Welcome to our series of case studies about companies using Elixir in production.
-We are glad to invite Brex as our first case.*
+[Click here](/cases.html) to see all cases we have published so far.*

 [Brex](https://brex.com/) is reimagining financial systems so every growing company can realize their full potential.
 New customers can get up and running in minutes with corporate credit cards and cash management in a single, strategic account.
 Launched in June 2018, Brex earned a $1.1 billion valuation with the [announcement of their Series C round](https://techcrunch.com/2018/10/05/how-the-22-year-old-founders-of-brex-built-a-billion-dollar-business-in-less-than-2-years/).
 By now, Brex is valued at $2.6 billion, with Elixir at the core of their technology stack.
 Approximately 90% of Brex’s backend codebase is written in Elixir.